JaneliaSciComp/2020AprilGitCourse/lessons/lesson-2.md

     +  either way tells git what you did
 - likewise move/rename
     + git tracks content, not files...and rename doesn't change content
+        * corollary: you can't add/commit empty folders!
     + git knows this, but how that's displayed can be weird and confusing
+        * sometimes you need to force it to "follow history" to get history across moves/renames
     + use git mv (source file) (destination file) to do this
+    + question from Slack: collaborator renamed folder, then git pull leaves her with original name folder, but empty, and git status doesn't care?
+        * couldn't reproduce in limited testing; generally should work; you'll have to remove the folder manually; as long as it's empty and git status doesn't show it, you should be fine
 - demo this